BrettWilsonDev/LP-Prototype-Py-Apps/README.md

-# Linear Programming python Apps
+# Linear Programming Prototype Python Apps

 This repository contains a collection of prototype linear programming (LP) applications that implement specific algorithms I learned in college.
 The purpose is to demonstrate that these mathematical models can be systematically programmed to solve LP problems in python.